 Louisville, the largest city in Kentucky, is home to over 600,000 residents.1 The cost of living in Louisville is about 4% below the national average, but the city’s crime rate is above the average for similarly-sized cities.1,2 However, the rate of violent crimes went down between 2017 and 2018, thanks to the efforts of the estimated 1,250 sworn officers working for the Louisville Metro Police Department (LMPD).3 In order to continue to reduce crime rates, the LMPD is continually recruiting for qualified officers to join the force.
 The process for becoming a Louisville police officer is detailed below.

 Louisville Police Officer Requirements

-Those hopeful new recruits who are qualified to work for the LMPD may fill out an online application to get started.
+Hopeful recruits who are qualified to work for the LMPD may fill out an online application to get started.
 Recruits must then take the physical agility test and the written exam.
+The written exam includes situational questions based on police work as well as an evaluation of reading comprehension, reasoning ability, and communication skills.
 Those who pass may be selected to be interviewed by a panel.
-Candidates selected then undergo a background investigation, polygraph examination, and medical and psychological examinations before being offered employment and being sent to the Training Academy.
+Candidates selected then undergo a background investigation, polygraph examination, and medical and psychological examinations before being offered conditional employment and being sent to the Louisville Metro Police Training Academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply, find specific application information on the Louisville Metro Police Department – Become an Officer page.